creator35lwb-web/YSense-AI-Attribution-Infrastructure/docs/YSense-AI-White-Paper-v1.1.md

 The framework guarantees that within 72 hours of withdrawal request, contributor data will be excluded from all future AI training operations.
 For data already incorporated into trained models, Z-Protocol v2.1 provides transparent disclosure of which models contain the contributor's wisdom, enabling informed decisions about whether to request model retraining (at significant cost) or accept that existing models retain learned patterns while preventing future use.

 This honest framework creates **competitive advantage through radical transparency**.
-While competitors either overpromise data removal capabilities (creating legal liability when they cannot deliver) or avoid the space entirely, YSense™ leads through intellectual honesty about technical limitations while providing the most meaningful solutions possible within current technology constraints.
+While competitors either overpromise data removal capabilities (creating legal liability when they cannot deliver) or avoid the space entirely, YSenseAI™ leads through intellectual honesty about technical limitations while providing the most meaningful solutions possible within current technology constraints.
 Academic institutions and ethical organizations value this transparency far more than unrealistic promises.

 The prevention-first architecture implements granular consent tiers that enable contributors to specify acceptable uses before any training occurs: